Networking – From Enigma to Catalyst for Better CooperationBlog / January 9, 2017 / with Lisa Debatin

 The blog will publish articles on these and other similar topics on a regular basis.
 If you have ideas for articles or would like to receive information on a particular area, simply drop us a line: email@example.com.

 Want to make sure you don’t miss future posts?
 No problem – simply like us on Facebook and follow us on Twitter and XING.
-What’s more, if you choose to subscribe to our newsletter, we’ll keep you informed of Mystery Lunch news and updates as they happen.
+What’s more, if you choose to subscribe to our newsletter, we’ll keep you informed about Mystery Minds product news and updates as they happen.